 6.11 Compliance with Anti-Money Laundering and Exchange Control Regulations and OFAC Enforced Sanctions

 You agree to observe all Anti-Money Laundering and Exchange Control laws and regulations including economic and trade sanctions promulgated by the Office of Foreign Assets Control of the U.S. Department of Treasury in relation to any wire transfer, and you will use all reasonable endeavors to assist us to do likewise.
-In particular, you agree that the information given to us by you is accurate.
-We may disclose any information given to us that we in our sole discretion think necessary or desirable to disclose; except we will only disclose confidential information if required by law, a court, or legal, regulatory, or governmental authority, or as permitted by law in order to combat, prevent, or investigate issues arising under anti-money laundering laws, economic sanctions, or criminal law.
+You agree that the information given to us by you is accurate.
+We may disclose any information given to us that we in our sole discretion think necessary or desirable to disclose; except we will only disclose confidential information if required by law, a court, or legal, regulatory, or governmental authority, or as permitted by law to combat, prevent, or investigate issues arising under anti-money laundering laws, economic sanctions, or criminal law.

 Sometimes legal, regulatory, or governmental authorities require additional information, either in respect of individuals, entities, or particular transactions.
 You agree to promptly supply all such information, which any such authority may require, and/or which we may be required to supply, in relation to the individual, entity, or particular transaction.

 If you, or your authorized representative, breach any such laws or regulations, you irrevocably agree that we may retain any monies or funds transmitted to us pursuant to this Agreement and/or not fulfill any wire transfer request if we are required to take or refrain from such action by any legal, regulatory, or governmental authority or if we reasonably believe that such action may violate any laws or regulations described herein, and such monies shall not bear interest against us.
-You further agree that we may pay such monies to the appropriate legal, regulatory, or governmental authority, if and when required by law.
+You further agree that we may pay such monies to the appropriate legal, regulatory, or governmental authority, when required by law.

 7 Other Legal Terms and Conditions